barn53/CoinThing/docs/index.md

 ## Available Versions To Download

 ### Version 1.1.0:
-The second currency was always USD, it is now configurable in the settings.
+The second currency was always USD, it is now also configurable in the settings.

-For an update from Version 1.0, please also upload the spiffs_v1.1.0.bin as described above to the CoinThing.
+For an update from Version 1.0, please also upload the spiffs_v1.1.0.bin file as described above to the CoinThing.

 [cointhing_v1.1.0.bin](https://github.com/barn53/CoinThing/releases/download/v1.1.0/cointhing_v1.1.0.bin)